 Wildland Urban Interface (WUI) Code Updates

 Wildland-Urban Interface Codes (WUIC or WUI) reduce wildfire risks to people and property.
-Changes to code have been approved at the state level that may impact construction in Snohomish County for structures that are not vested before October 29, 2023.
-(The initial implementation date was July 1, 2023.
-However, on May 24, 2023, the State Building Code Council voted to delay the implementation of the 2021 Washington State Building Codes under emergency rule for 120 days starting on June 30, 2023.
-Therefore, the new implementation date is October 29th.)
+Changes to code have been approved at the state level that may impact applications in Snohomish County that are not vested before March 15, 2024.

 You can learn about the WUI code on this informative StoryMap created by the Washington State Department of Natural Resources, which provides background and links to more information.

 The Washington State Legislature has adopted the 2021 International Code Council (ICC) codes.
 The Wildland-Urban Interface Code is part of this code.
-Beginning on October 29, 2023, projects not currently vested must meet these code requirements, which could have a significant impact on proposed construction.
+The effective date for all building codes is March 15, 2024.

 The WUI code adds fire protection standards to all structures based on proximity to areas with "vegetative fuels" that can contribute to wildfires even if permits are not required.
 The WUI code specifies ignition-resistant construction requirements for buildings, decks, detached structures and other components to protect against fire ignition from embers.

 Determining whether a project will have to comply with requirements of the WUI code can be done by consulting the WA Department of Natural Resources Map (link) or by consulting the Snohomish County PDS Map Portal and navigating to the WUI layer.
 (Click here for instructions on how to do this What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
 What's New?
+What's New?
+What's New?
+What's New?
+What's New?
+What's New?
 What's New?).
 While complex in administration and application, there are some items that when incorporated into projects go a long way towards compliance with the WUI code.
 Some of those are outlined below for reference.

 Ventilation openings such as crawlspace and attic openings shall not exceed 144 square inches per vent.
 Openings are to be protected with maximum 1/4" metal mesh or be designed and approved to prevent flame or embers from entering the structure.
 Attic ventilation openings are no longer permitted in eave overhangs of soffits.